Moomoo stock trading review

 Moomoo’s trading fees are as competitive as they come.
 While it doesn’t offer mutual funds, bonds, crypto or forex, the securities it has on deck are commission-free.
 Its platform and research are available without a fee, and you don’t need to worry about account minimums.

-It also offers access to Hong Kong and China A-shares with reasonably priced regulatory fees that shake out to about $2 to $3 an order.
-To access these shares, you must apply for separate Hong Kong and China A-share accounts.
-There’s no minimum deposit requirement for either account.
+It also offers access to Hong Kong and China A-shares with reasonably priced regulatory fees that shake out to about $2 to $3 per order.
+To access these shares, you must apply for separate Hong Kong and China A-share accounts, and there’s no minimum deposit requirement for either account.
 If you already hold a US Moomoo account, the approval process typically only takes a few minutes.

 Once you hold a Hong Kong or China A-shares account, you can purchase stocks from the Hong Kong, Shanghai and Shenzhen exchanges using US dollars by converting funds directly through your Moomoo account, up to a maximum of $2,500 daily.